ndegheselle/blog.degheselle.fr/_posts/2023-01-14-setup-an-express-api.md

 You can then use `npm run start` to start the normal server or `npm run dev` to start the auto reload dev server.
 It's a good idea to use the npm scripts since :
 - If you leave the project you may forget which command are used to start the server
-- If you are using more complex commands to start the server
+-  You may need more complex commands to start the server in the future

 ### Better logging system

-It will make debugging easier.
+A logging system can list the routes that have been called, which can be useful to understand what went wrong during debugging.
+Also, in the future it may be used in production to store useful information (like wrong logging attempts for example).

 Install the package with `npm install morgan`.
 Then add in `./server.js` :

 ```js
 ...